MrMorfus/database_admin/mssql/README.md

 * MassUpdate_Owners         - update all database object ownership from whatever to DBO
 * MassUpdate_SQLjobs_SSRS   - update the owner for sql scheduled jobs and ssrs reports
 * New_Server_Setup          - new instance setup: set tempdb, set compression, set dbmail, set mem, etc
+* Permissions_SQL           - additional permissions to allow view access to things
 *